-A list expression is written using curly braces, with each element separated by a comma:
+A tuple expression is written using curly braces, with each element separated by a comma:

-The type of a list expression is a tuple type (Section 7.2.8).
-List expressions can be assigned to expressions of type tuple, struct or header, and can also be passed as arguments to methods.
-Lists may be nested.
-However, list expressions are not l-values.
+The type of a tuple expression is a tuple type (Section 7.2.6).
+Tuple expressions can be assigned to expressions of type tuple, struct or header, and can also be passed as arguments to methods.
+Tuples may be nested.
+However, tuple expressions are not l-values.

-For example, the following program fragment uses a list expression to pass several header fields simultaneously to a learning provider:
+For example, the following program fragment uses a tuple expression to pass several header fields simultaneously to a learning provider:

 '''

-extern LearningProvider {
+extern LearningProvider<T> {

+LearningProvider();

-void learn<T>(in T data);
+void learn(in T data);

 }

-LearningProvider() lp;
+LearningProvider<tuple<bit<48>, bit<32>>>() lp;

 lp.learn( { hdr.ethernet.srcAddr, hdr.ipv4.src } );

 '''

-A list may be used to initialize a structure if the list has the same number of elements as fields in the structure.
-The effect of such an initializer is to assign to the ith element of the list to the ith field in the structure:
+A tuple may be used to initialize a structure if the tuple has the same number of elements as fields in the structure.
+The effect of such an initializer is to assign the $n^{th}$ element of the tuple to the $n^{th}$ field in the structure: